-Here is a new instalment of the Q&A, this time from a travelling kindred spirit.
+Here is a new instalment, this time from a travelling kindred spirit.
 Pamela has been a costume designer for Saturday Night Live and an Emmy award-winning TV art director for Martha Stewart.
-Now she travels the world and shares her stories and photographs on a blog called Objects.
+Now she travels the world and shares her stories and photographs on a blog called Just One Suitcase.

 1. Dearest /funniest/ strangest childhood travel memory?